 for analysis and farm judgement will be added together to decide

-the 4 best clamp silages and the 2 best tower silages.
+the 4 best clamp silages and the 2 best tower silages. - These will be awarded prizes and certificates according to the

 schedules:-